San Francisco Chronicle: Sale to Hearst

-Staff
+Staff and features

 The current publisher of the Chronicle is Bill Nagel.
 Audrey Cooper was named editor-in-chief in January 2015 and was the first woman to hold the position.
 In June 2020 she left to be the editor-in-chief of WNYC, New York City.
-In August 2020, Hearst named Emilio Garcia-Ruiz the publication's editor in chief.
+In August 2020, Hearst named Emilio Garcia-Ruiz the publication's editor-in-chief.
 Ann Killion has written for Sports Illustrated.
 Carl Nolte is a journalist and columnist.

-Tom Stienstra is a columnist.
+The Chronicle's sports section is edited by Christina Kahrl and called Sporting Green as it is printed on green-tinted pages.
+The section's best-known writers are its columnists: Bruce Jenkins, Ann Killion, Scott Ostler, and Mike Silver.
+Its baseball coverage is anchored by Henry Schulman, John Shea, and Susan Slusser, the first female president of the Baseball Writers' Association of America (BBWAA).